swaymm7/Open-Source-Prompt-Library/README.md

 Welcome to my personal collection of AI prompt templates and useful prompts!
 This repository serves as a central place to store, organize, and share effective prompts for various AI models.

+**README.md files** ⚠️ Consider the readme files in each folder as extremely important, and therefore, necessary to understand how to use the corresponding templates effectively without unexpected outcomes or hurdles.
+Do not say I didnt warn you. ⚠️

 ## About This Repository

 As I use different AI tools I often find myself designing specific prompts to get desired outputs.
 This repository is my way of: